Like any major marketing strategy of the past decade, social media has had plenty of time to accumulate some big myths.

 Because Verizon's support account is for customer service rather than marketing, reps who manage this channel should be responding immediately to inquiries.

 Another example could be if you're running a social media account that receives a complaint which is public to all users and could hurt your credibility.
 In that scenario, you should consult your service team as soon as possible and write a thoughtful reply that shows you're taking the feedback seriously.

 8. Social media is only about engaging conversation — and not a place to share branded content.

 It's not that conversations aren't important.
 You can't just ignore your fans.
-While it's beneficial to stimulate conversations and discussions with your audience, it's not the only point to social media marketing.
+But, while it's beneficial to stimulate conversations and discussions with your audience, it's not the only point to social media marketing.

 Piggybacking off of the last myth, you can actually generate value beyond just "engagement" and "brand equity" from social media.
 Social media drives leads and customers, period.

 Don't believe me?
 Here are a few stats you should know:

 - 54% of social browsers use social media to research products.